All Episodes

 I'm not planning on touching cuts.

-Or like or not have butt sex.
+Or like not have butt sex.

-Like Specifically one that I don't know.
+Like specifically one that I don't know.

 Yeah, specifically one I don't know.

-Over the road trunk.
+Over the road truck.

 If I don't know his medical history.